Nevermore to Roam

-The 5D bell rang at that point and most of the students promenaded out of Study Hall, with Link leading Sammi in an allemande left; but Nonique dawdled in the doorway as Vicki and Tony stuck to their seats.
+The 5D bell rang at that point and most of the students promenaded out of Study Hall, with Link leading Sammi in an allemande left; but Nonique dawdled by the doorway as Vicki and Tony stuck to their seats.

 “Uhhhh… aren’t you guys supposed to go to lunch now?” the stoner-or-equivalent inquired.

 “They’re still working on tomorrow’s History,” Nonique intervened.
 See?
 It can be good to eavesdrop sometimes.

 Vicki picked up Ms. Goldberg’s heavy textbook and displayed it to the sub.
 Okay, I owe you—your eyes can stay brown.